SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 ```

-Congratulations, you have now created your first morphic window where content is rendered using Athens.
+Congratulations, you have now created your first morphic window whose contents is rendered using Athens.

 ### Using the morph with Spec